 Follow my blog with Bloglovin

 I am not sure about you, but I cringe every time I go grocery shopping.
 It seems like I spend so much on just a few things!
-I shopped using coupons for so long, that to resort back to “normal people” shopping has been a challenge.

 It could be because I haven’t paid full price for anything in a long time.
 Or maybe prices are going up like crazy.
 Unfortunately, we cannot control what the market does.
 We can, however, control how we make use of our resources.

 Taking control of our hard-earned money is key.
 It doesn’t really matter if our grocery budget is $1000 or $200 per month.
 We must make proper use of our money, or it’ll just evaporate.

 While I wouldn’t claim to be an expert in the art of money management, I can certainly point out the things I do to keep spending under control in our home.
 I love saving money (check out how I put together a book character costume for my little one.), and hope you find these suggestions helpful, and easily applicable to your own circumstances.

 You know what your family eats, how much of it and how frequently.
 It is also important to note if a product is perishable or shelf stable.
 The amount you buy at a time should be determined by that and by how frequently it is consumed.

 To make that Master List, go from area to area of your kitchen.
 Start with your fridge/freezer.
 Note what things you have on hand.
 Then think hard on what things you normally buy, AND use, or would like to purchase more of.
 Make this realistic, though.
 If your family can’t afford to eat lobster or steaks every other day, then make adjustments.

 Move onto the cupboards or pantry.
 Note what you have on hand.
 This, like in the fridge/freezer should help spark your memory for things you normally buy.
 Add them to your list.
 Again, be realistic.
 And thorough.